How to Make a Crochet Pincushion Ring

 If you use a different size of thread or a different size of hook, you will need to make the 'base' circle first, then use that circle to determine the size of plastic disc you will need.
 Using the materials listed above, a quarter is the perfect size to use to cut your circle of plastic.

-On this pattern I chose to join each round with a slip stitch to the first sc of the round.
-If you are more comfortable working in continuous rounds, by all means do so.
+On this pattern, I chose to join each round with a slip stitch to the first single crochet of the round.
+If you are more comfortable working in continuous rounds, by all means, do so.

 Base Circle